Earl of Macclesfield

 On George's death the titles passed to his son Thomas, the third Earl.
 He had sat as Member of Parliament for Newcastle-under-Lyme, Oxfordshire and Rochester.
 He was succeeded by his eldest son, the fourth Earl.
 He was a prominent politician and served as President of the Board of Agriculture from 1816 to 1818.
 When he died the titles passed to his younger brother, the fifth Earl.
 He was succeeded by his son, the sixth Earl.
 He had represented Oxfordshire in the House of Commons as a Conservative.
 He was succeeded by his grandson, the seventh Earl.
 He was the son of George Augustus Parker, Viscount Parker, eldest son of the sixth Earl.
 Lord Macclesfield was Lord-Lieutenant of Oxfordshire from 1954 to 1963.
 As of 2010 the titles are held by his grandson, the ninth Earl, who succeeded his father in 1992.

-Brigadier Andrew Parker Bowles, first husband of the Queen Consort, is the son of Derek Henry Parker-Bowles (who assumed his mother's maiden surname of Bowles), grandson of Reverend the Hon.
+Brigadier Andrew Parker Bowles, first husband of Queen Camilla, is the son of Derek Henry Parker-Bowles (who assumed his mother's maiden surname of Bowles), grandson of Reverend the Hon.
 Algernon Robert Parker, third son of the sixth Earl.
 Consequently, he is in distant remainder to the earldom and its subsidiary titles.
 Another member of the family was the Right Reverend Wilfrid Parker (1883–1966), son of the Hon.
 Cecil Thomas Parker, second son of the sixth Earl.
-He served as Bishop of Pretoria (1933-1950).
+He served as Bishop of Pretoria (1933–1950).

 The family seat of the Parker family is Shirburn Castle, near Oxford, but the castle and estate is held by the Beechwood Estates Company, the Macclesfield family estate management company.
 Following a long-running and acrimonious court battle, the ninth Earl was evicted from the family seat at the end of 2004.